Photo: A statue of Ellwood Stokes, the founder of Ocean Grove, stands in front of the historic Great Auditorium

 In 1894, Ocean Grove’s Great Auditorium was constructed.
 This historic auditorium was built in a mere 90 days by a team of shipbuilders.
 Since then, eight presidents, Billy Graham, and other influential speakers have graced he Great Auditorium’s pulpit.
 The Great Auditorium seats up to 6,250 persons and featues “colored glass, dormers, and panels that open for ventilation.”
 In the words of Dr. Dale C. Whilden, the former president of OGCMA, “the size of the auditorium conveys a sense of awesomeness that causes people to sense God’s presence when they come in.”
 The acoustics of the Great Auditorium are spectacular, and the auditorium is constantly filled with music.
 Even now, the Great Auditorium’s 115-year-old organ is played twice a week.
 The annual Choir Festival features hundreds of singers and instrumentalists.

-The Ocean Grove Camp Meeting Association continues its glorious history this summer.
-For a full schedule of events, including Camp Meeting Week and the the 68th Annual Choir Festival, visit www.oceangrove.org.
+The Ocean Grove Camp Meeting Association continues its glorious history this summer with various events through September.
+For a full schedule of events, including Camp Meeting Week and the the 69th Annual Choir Festival, visit www.oceangrove.org.